 How can sleep have such a huge impact on bone health?
 The role of melatonin in the remodeling of connective tissues such as bone likely plays a role.
 Melatonin is actually one of the main hormones governing bone rebuilding and mineralization.
-In addition, it functions as an antioxidant, a compound which can reduce damage to bones from free radicals and other destructive elements that we encounter throughout our day.
+In addition, it functions as an antioxidant, a compound that can reduce damage to bones from free radicals and other destructive elements that we encounter throughout our day.
 As a result, decreased melatonin levels have been linked repeatedly to more fragile bones and less efficient healing from fractures and surgeries.

-It is clear that short sleep intervals can lower bone density, however the extent of the impact is surprising.
+It is clear that short sleep intervals can lower bone density, however, the extent of the impact is surprising.
 In addition, this information raises concern for elderly people who do not sleep for long periods at a time, which happens to be a large group.
-It may be time to take the sleep of our elders more seriously, as it can have serious impact on their long-term health and well-being.
+It may be time to take the sleep of our elders more seriously, as it can have a serious impact on their long-term health and well-being.

 Tips for Strong Bones

 - Eat a diet rich in minerals such as calcium, iron, zinc and magnesium.

 - Exercise on a daily basis, including weight-bearing exercise.